The AI Security Landscape 2026 — Why Every Ethical Hacker Needs to Learn LLM Hacking Now | AI LLM Hacking Course Day 1

 Understand what makes AI security different from traditional penetration testing

-Know exactly what skills you’ll have by Day 90 — and what jobs they map to
+Know exactly what skills you will have by Day 90 and what jobs they map to

-• Basic familiarity with web applications (HTTP, requests, responses) — if you’ve done any bug bounty work, you’re ready
+• Basic familiarity with web applications (HTTP, requests, responses) — if you have done any bug bounty work, you are ready

-• Kali Linux running (for Exercise 3) — hacking lab setup guide if you need it
+• Kali Linux running (for Exercise 3) — see

 • A free OpenAI account — register at platform.openai.com before Exercise 3

-The course you’re starting today is the only structured, progressive, 90-day hands-on AI hacking curriculum that exists.
+The course you are starting today is the only structured, progressive, 90-day hands-on AI hacking curriculum that exists.
 Day 2 covers transformer architecture from a hacker’s perspective.
 Days 3–14 go deep on each of the OWASP LLM Top 10 vulnerabilities.
-By Day 30 you’ll be running complete AI red team assessments.
-But first you need the map — and that’s what Day 1 is for.
-Start here before everything else, because the framework I’m laying out today underpins every lab that follows.
-The AI in hacking space moves fast.
-What I’m giving you today is the orientation that makes the rest of the course land.
+By Day 30 you will be running complete AI red team assessments.
+Start here before everything else, because the framework I am laying out today underpins every lab that follows.
+The AI in hacking space moves fast — what I am giving you today is the orientation that makes the rest of the course land.

 The Opening Nobody in Security Has Plugged Yet

-I’ve been doing this for twelve years.
-I’ve watched mobile app security explode when smartphones arrived.
+I have been doing this for twelve years.
+I watched mobile app security explode when smartphones arrived.
 I watched cloud security become its own discipline when AWS went mainstream.
 I watched bug bounty programmes normalise and mature from niche to billion-dollar industry.
 Every time, the window of maximum opportunity — where the attack surface was large, the defensive posture was weak, and the talent pool was tiny — lasted about three to five years before the market corrected.

 The AI security window opened in 2023 and it is wide open right now.
-Here’s why that matters to you specifically.
 Enterprise adoption of generative AI has been genuinely extraordinary — major financial institutions running LLM-powered document analysis, law firms deploying AI research assistants with access to privileged client files, healthcare providers using AI agents that can query patient records.
 Every single one of those deployments has an attack surface.
 Most of them have never been professionally assessed.

-I don’t say that to be dramatic.
-I say it because I’ve seen the evidence firsthand.
-On the last three AI red team assessments I’ve run, I found critical vulnerabilities on every one — not minor information disclosure, but full system prompt extraction, access to backend data the AI was connected to, and in one case, an AI agent that I could redirect to exfiltrate files from the company’s internal document store.
+I do not say that to be dramatic.
+I say it because I have seen the evidence firsthand.
+On the last three AI red team assessments I have run, I found critical vulnerabilities on every one — not minor information disclosure, but full system prompt extraction, access to backend data the AI was connected to, and in one case, an AI agent I could redirect to exfiltrate files from the company’s internal document store.
 None of the clients had any idea.
 All three had existing security programmes.
 None had applied that security programme to their AI systems.

 💡 The Market Reality: HackerOne, Bugcrowd, and Intigriti all expanded their bug bounty programme scopes to include AI systems in 2025.
 As of Q1 2026, prompt injection vulnerabilities are paying average bounties of £800–£4,000 depending on impact and target.
 Model extraction against a production API has earned researchers $25,000+ on a single report.
 The payouts are real.

 The talent gap is just as real.
 There are currently more open AI red team roles at major consultancies than there are people qualified to fill them.
-Not because the roles are highly technical — many of them aren’t, at least not in the ML sense.
+Not because the roles are highly technical — many are not, at least not in the ML sense.
 Because almost nobody has thought to apply an offensive security mindset to AI systems yet.
 The security teams at these companies know traditional pentesting.
-They don’t know prompt injection.
-They don’t know model extraction.
-They don’t know RAG poisoning.
-That knowledge is what you’re building over the next 90 days.
+They do not know prompt injection.
+They do not know model extraction.
+They do not know RAG poisoning.
+That knowledge is what you are building over the next 90 days.

 The AI Attack Surface — What Ethical Hackers Are Actually Targeting

-Before I break down attack techniques, you need to understand what you’re looking at when you walk into an AI red team engagement.
-The attack surface is not one thing — it’s five distinct categories, each with its own vulnerabilities, tools, and reporting language.
-Knowing which category you’re in shapes every decision you make.
+Before I break down attack techniques, you need to understand what you are looking at when you walk into an AI red team engagement.
+The attack surface is not one thing — it is five distinct categories, each with its own vulnerabilities, tools, and reporting language.
+Knowing which category you are in shapes every decision you make.

 LLM Applications.
-These are the most common target — chatbots, AI assistants, AI-powered search, customer service bots.
+The most common target — chatbots, AI assistants, AI-powered search, customer service bots.
 The LLM sits at the centre.
-It takes user input, processes it, and produces output.
-The attack vectors here are primarily input-based: prompt injection, jailbreaking, system prompt extraction, and output manipulation.
+Attack vectors here are primarily input-based: prompt injection, jailbreaking, system prompt extraction, and output manipulation.
 I always start my assessment here because these vulnerabilities are fastest to find and produce the clearest evidence for reports.

 AI Agents.
 An agent is an LLM that can take actions — browse the web, run code, call APIs, read and write files.
 The attack surface expands dramatically.
-Now I’m not just asking what the LLM will say — I’m asking what it will do.
+Now I am not just asking what the LLM will say — I am asking what it will do.
 Tool injection attacks, action hijacking, memory poisoning, and indirect prompt injection via external data sources all become relevant.
 The impact of an agent vulnerability is typically much higher because the blast radius includes every system the agent has access to.

 RAG Pipelines.
 Retrieval-Augmented Generation connects an LLM to a knowledge base — a vector database, a document store, a search index.
-The AI retrieves relevant documents and uses them to answer questions.
 The attack surface here includes the retrieval mechanism itself (can I poison the knowledge base?), the data the LLM is retrieving (does it contain sensitive information I can extract?), and the injection surface in retrieved documents (can a document in the knowledge base contain a prompt injection that executes when retrieved?).

 ML Pipelines and Training Infrastructure.
-This is the deeper layer — the systems that train and deploy models.
+The deeper layer — the systems that train and deploy models.
 Data poisoning happens here.
 Supply chain attacks on model weights happen here.
 Transfer learning vulnerabilities and fine-tuning attacks happen here.
-This category requires more technical background and is covered in Phase 2 of the course, starting at Day 31.
+This category is covered in Phase 2 of the course, starting at Day 31.

 securityelites.com